 First things first — make sure your Mac is up-to-date.
 The latest security patches are essential to keeping your Mac running well, and Apple is pretty good about optimizing new releases for better performance.
 Click the Apple icon in the upper-left corner of you display and select App Store to head to the App Store.

 Next, select Updates in the left-hand column and click the Update All button.
 If you’re using a MacBook, plug it in before doing this.
 The process will update MacOS and most of your apps, ensuring they take advantage of the most recent security patches and optimizations.

 Use the Optimize function

-Ever since MacOS Sierra, Apple’s operating system has had a new option called Optimize Storage that can help clear space and improve speed.
-First click the Apple icon in the top-left corner of the screen and go to About this Mac.
+Ever since MacOS Sierra, Apple’s operating system has had an option called Optimize Storage that can help clear space and improve speed.
+First, click the Apple icon in the top-left corner of the screen and go to About this Mac.
 From here, choose the Storage tab and then select Manage.

 This will give you a number of useful tools, including ways to store all files in iCloud and spot clutter you can get rid of (keep the window open when trying out our other tips).
 However, the most useful one for you right now is the Optimize Storage option.
 This allows you to do handy things like remove watched TV shows, only download recent attachments, and so on.
 Try out this tool if you consume a lot of media on your Mac!

 The whole “Macs don’t get viruses” thing is a myth.
 While it’s true that MacOS has certain security advantages because the vast majority of malware targets Windows users, Macs are still prone to the occasional intruder.
 In fact, when we asked the experts they all recommended getting an antivirus app for your Mac.
 Thankfully, there are tons of free options designed to keep you safe, from around-the-clock scanners to one-time tools.